LeonidShamarin/LeonidShamarin/README.md

 # Hi there, I'm Leonid Shamarin! 👋

 ## About Me
-I'm a frontend developer based in Lviv, Ukraine.
+I'm a front-end developer based in Lviv, Ukraine.
 My goal is to create enchanting and effective web applications that leave an impression.

 - 👨‍💻 Currently working on crafting interfaces for better web experiences.
 - 🌐 Primarily working with technologies like HTML5, CSS3, JavaScript, React, and Sass.